Quintessa Swindell

 Quintessa Swindell (born February 8, 1997) is an American actor who starred as Tabitha Foster in the Netflix teen drama Trinkets and as Maxine Hunkel / Cyclone in the 2022 superhero film Black Adam.
 They also had a brief appearance as Anna in the HBO series Euphoria.

+Early life

+Swindell grew up in Virginia Beach, Virginia and attended high school at the Governor's School for the Arts in Norfolk, Virginia.
+Swindell was raised by a single father and had difficulty fitting in for reasons of gender and race.

 Career

 Swindell's debut in 2019 was as Anna in the HBO television series Euphoria in the episode "The Trials and Tribulations of Trying To Pee While Depressed".
 The same year, Swindell had a main role in the Netflix teen drama Trinkets as Tabitha Foster.
 Swindell has a role in the film Voyagers starring Colin Farrell and Tye Sheridan.
 In December 2020, they were cast in the role of Cyclone in the DCEU film Black Adam, starring Dwayne Johnson in the title role.
 They also appeared as Laila in season four of the HBO series In Treatment, which aired in 2021.
 Swindell starred in Master Gardener alongside Joel Edgerton and Sigourney Weaver.